gwenty/INFPALS-data-science/README.md

 1. Have a look at the presentation or check out `Data_science.pdf`

 2. If you are working on your own machine you will need to install the libraries we will use and jupyter notebook.
-You can find instructions on this in the first part of `Installation_and_jupyter_notebook.pdf`
+You can find instructions on this in the first part of `installation-and-jupyter-notebook.pdf`

-3. In the second part of `Installation_and_jupyter_notebook.pdf` get familiar with using jupyter notebook.
+3. In the second part of `installation-and-jupyter-notebook.pdf` get familiar with using jupyter notebook.

 4. `infpals-data-science-act-1-numpy-matplotlib.pdf` will guide you through the basics of numpy and matplotlib.
 Feel free to play around a bit with the cool plots!